 FUNDING AREAS: Arts, education, medical care, social services, youth services

 PROFILE: Established in 1996, the Gerald R. Jordan Jr. Foundation is the foundation of the chairman and founder of Hellman, Jordan Management.
 Jordan is a hedge fund manager who gives significantly to Boston area and New England nonprofits through his foundation.
-Jordan got his start at Harvard University, served as a Navy Lieutenant, began an investment career at Putnam Management Company, and then started his own management company.
-Since Jordan's son has now taken over as President and Senior Portfolio for the hedge fund, he's had more time to focus on his retirement career as a philanthropist.
+Jordan got his start at Harvard University, served as a Navy lieutenant, began an investment career at Putnam Management Company, and then started his own management company.
+Since Jordan's son has taken over as president for the hedge fund, he pursued a retirement career as a philanthropist.
 Grantmaking areas of interest are the arts, education, health, and social services.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)